ajk-5/WT4Q/WT4Q/public/PRIVACY_POLICY.md

 1. Introduction

-Welcome to WT4Q News ("WT4Q," "we," "our," or "us").
+Welcome to The Nineties Times ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data in accordance with the General Data Protection Regulation (GDPR), the ePrivacy Directive, and other applicable regulations.

-This Privacy Policy explains how we collect, use, share, and protect information when you visit https://www.wt4q.com, as well as your rights and choices.
+This Privacy Policy explains how we collect, use, share, and protect information when you visit https://www.90stimes.com, as well as your rights and choices.

-By using WT4Q, you consent to the practices described in this policy.
+By using The Nineties Times, you consent to the practices described in this policy.

 2. Data We Collect